Other World Computing: Products

-OWC markets upgrade kits for iMac, Macbook Pro, Macbook Air, Mac mini, MacBook and Mac Pro.

-The Data-Doubler installation kit allows customers to add a second 2.5" SATA hard disk drive or solid state drive to the optical drive bay of a Mac mini, MacBook, MacBook Pro or an iMac.
+OWC markets upgrade kits for Apple products.
+The Data Doubler installation kit allows customers to add a second 2.5" SATA hard disk drive or solid state drive to the optical drive bay of a Mac mini, MacBook, MacBook Pro or an iMac.
 The optical drive can then be repurposed as an external drive.
 OWC designs and manufactures solid state drives.

-MaxRAM is a line of memory upgrades for Apple products.
+MaxRAM was a line of memory upgrades for Apple products; this line has since been marketed under the OWC label.

+OWC provides external drives, Network Attached Storage (NAS), internal drives, docks and adaptors, memory cards and memory card readers, PCIe expansion, a range of software and apps designed for data workflow, toolkits and accessories, and memory modules.